-Environmental item Impact factor Impact factor Description of the potential impact Mitigation measure Residual impact -Implementation of collection, monitoring and waste treatment plan -Submit a request for waste transport to Authorities Affected land occupation Agricultural formations and bare soil are the most impacted area by the Project with 1,450 ha, or 99% of the area.
-Natural vegetation only occurs on 11,7 Ha Area impacted by the Project are highly affected by human activities and present no major ecologic sensitive issues -Implement before the clearing operations a plant nursery -Selection indigenous and native flowering plants and ornamental trees -Recruit a forestry expert to support the revegetalisation program and the GDIZ green spaces -Submit a request for land clearing permit to Authorities Habitat and vegetation Loss of habitats Loss of: Terrestrial modified habitat: 1.450,3 ha, or 99,2% of the Project area: no ecologic values and common in the area Terrestrial natural habitat (including a temporary pond during the rainy season): 11,7 ha, or 0,8% of the Project area: medium ecologic diversity, especially in the sacred forest, also affected by human perturbation -Limit clearing activities and clearly mark the rights-of-wayProhibit the movement of soil and material from one region to another.
+Environmental item Impact factor npact factor Description of the potential impact Mitigation measure Residual impact -Implementation of collection, monitoring and waste treatment plan -Submit a request for waste transport to Authorities Affected land occupation Agricultural formations and bare soil are the most impacted area by the Project with 1,450 ha, or 99% of the area.
+Natural vegetation only occurs on 11,7 Ha Area impacted by the Project are highly affected by human activities and present no major ecologic sensitive issues Implement before the clearing of Selection indigenous and native trees.
+Inpacted by the Project are highly affected by activities and present no major ecologic Implement before the clearing of Selection indigenous and native trees.
+Recruit a forestry expert to supplications and the GDIZ green spaces.
+Habitat and vegetation Loss of habitats Loss of: Terrestrial modified habitat: 1.450,3 ha, or 99,2% of the Project area: no ecologic values and common in the area Terrestrial natural habitat (including a temporary pond during the rainy season): 11,7 ha, or 0,8% of the Project area: medium ecologic diversity, especially in the sacred forest, also affected by human perturbation -Limit clearing activities and clearly mark the rights-of-wayProhibit the movement of soil and material from one region to another.
 Loss of ecologic floristic richness Clearing activities on site: loss of the 156 species recorded during dry and rainy season with no endemic or critical habitat indicator species 2 species VU in global IUCN red list, and 1 VU & 1 EN in Benin IUCN red list → Triplochiton scleroxylon observed in the sacred forest.
 Large distribution but issues at Benin level because of anthropogenic pressures Several species already observed on site. he consequences of the introduction of invasive species vary depending on the species introduced -Exclude the sacred forest by fencing in order to preserve it Clean the engine to ensure the absence of invasive plants -Revegetation of works rights-of-way using only species naturally present in Benin -Cover the temporary storage of excavated soil with a waterproof geotextile to limit the development of invasive species